 In response to a drop in sales, the sales department might be too eager to make adjustments without taking the time to review performance and properly diagnose the issue affecting sales.
 A sales diagnosis is key to determine what went wrong and how to fix it.

-The data you gather from practices like these should form the basis of your sales and marketing strategy.
+After conducting a sales diagnosis, the data you gather from practices like these should form the basis of your sales and marketing strategy.
 Rushing into a quick fix without uncovering and addressing the root of the problem will lead to more issues down the line.

 Taking the time to implement intelligent sales data tools, interpret that data, and apply it accurately to your situation is essential to developing the strongest possible sales strategy.
 This is similar to the process of managing by metrics, the subject of the fifth and final factor affecting revenue growth.